 Also, because of previous Depo Provera usage, I was diagnosed with intracranial hypertension, a condition with chronic headaches for which I’ll have to be on medication for the rest of my life.
 So now two areas of my life that were affected by birth control—infertility and this physical health problem.
 And that made me mad.
 Nobody told me when I got my IUD, “FYI, you might not be able to get pregnant after this.”
 And hey after this depo shot, you may have cranial hypertension, and if you’re not medicated for that, you could go blind.
 No one had told me these things, and I had worked for Planned Parenthood.
 So I realized other women are going blindly in and doctors aren’t telling them, nurses were not telling them.
 I thought, there has to be something better than this.

-Check in next week at Natural Womanhood for Part II of this interview with Abby, when she discusses how she learned about Natural Family Planning and how it changed her life.
-If you would like to hear more from Abby Johnson on contraception and NFP, join us at Natural Womanhood’s Gala on November 1 in San Antonio.
-Registration will be available September 15, and seating is limited.
+Check out Part II of this interview with Abby, where she discusses how she learned about Natural Family Planning and how it changed her life.